paramraghavan/py_docs_example/index_rst.md

 # index_rst

-Creating documentation with Sphinx typically involves several files, with index.rst being the main file that acts as the entry point.
+Creating documentation with Sphinx typically involves several files. index.rst is the main entry point for Sphinx documentation.

 ## index.rst
 The index.rst file is the root document and serves as the homepage of your documentation.
 It typically